mattius459/Runway_API/project_proposal_rubric.md

 - Inputting data into fields generates a "personal financial runway" chart for user.
 - Once data is input, sliders appear and allow user to further toggle their data.
+- Changes to user data via sliders are sent to DB and updated.
 - Chart is dynamic and changes instantly with changes in sliders.

 - App is responsive and works in both mobile and desktop.
-But maybe is "desktop first".
+But maybe is "desktop first"

+- Add in some basic input validation for various input fields

-- Get live version on netlify and heroku.
+- Get live version on netlify and heroku

+- Expected return default value will be the average of returns over history as pulled from an outside API.
+- Expected return changes according to the age that the user inputs... getting more pessimistic with the younger the user.

 #### Stretch Goals

 - Add authentication
-- Make chart more polished
-- Add in some basic input validation for various input fields
+- Add in more beter input validation for more input fields
+- Make chart more attractive/polished
+- Make overall app more attractive/polished

+- Expected inflation default value will be the average of inflation over history as pulled from an outside API.
+- Expected inflation changes according to the age that the user inputs... getting more pessimistic with the younger the user.